hammerheim-game/hammerheim-rules/3-warbands/orc-mob.md

 ﻿#### Orc Mob

 Orcs enjoy fighting and looting more than anything else.
 Because of this, an Orc’s life is spent in constant battle – either with his fellow Orcs or some other enemy.
-With its wealth of opponents and loot ready for the taking, Mordheim offers the perfect opportunity for an aspiring Orc Warboss to prove himself.
+With its wealth of opponents and loot ready for the taking, Hammerheim offers the perfect opportunity for an aspiring Orc Warboss to prove himself.
 What follows are complete rules, written by Mark Havener, for Orc & Goblin warbands.
 Among the races of the Warhammer world, none enjoy the prospect of a good looting more than Orcs and Goblins.
-For this reason many Orc warbands have been drawn to the city of Mordheim and the wyrdstone that lies hidden there.
+For this reason many Orc warbands have been drawn to the city of Hammerheim and the wyrdstone that lies hidden there.
 Of course, Orcs would much rather ambush other warbands and take their wyrdstone than collect it themselves, but their goals are the same as any other warband – collect as much treasure